hb-liu/multi-view-iseg/README.md

 Suppose \<pwd\> is the directory of this repo

+#### Prapare Pretained Models
-* For test-only purpose of this repo, we have shared all the pretrained models:
+For test-only purpose of this repo, we have shared all the pretrained models: